 As I sat there, blood oozing and gnats gathering, trying not to keep crying, ALL I think about was how everything would be better once Mom got back.
 People who came by offered to help BUT…they weren’t Mom so I assured them I was OK and “dismissed” them.
 Eventually, Mom got back, felt horrible, chastised my sister…even though it was NOT her fault…and took me to get cleaned up.
 AS we washed the blood away with some cool, clear water, I thought about the fact that NOW- everything was going to be alright.
 Water and Blood.

-Our new sermon series- John’s 3 Letters- focuses on the 3 letters of John (Makes sense!) found near the tail end of the New Testament.
+Our current sermon series- John’s 3 Letters- focuses on the 3 letters of John (Makes sense!) found near the tail end of the New Testament.
 They’re rarely read, rarely referenced, but have a lot packed into their short length.
 Three different letters, written at three different times, to three different people- yet they’re all tied together by the same ideas.
+Last week, we started by talking about Love and Hatred.
+Today, we move to Water and Blood.
 Here is today’s Scripture:

 1John 5:1-8 Everyone who believes that Jesus is the Christ is born of God, and everyone who loves the Father loves His Child as well.
 This is how we know that we love the children of God: by loving God and carrying out His commands.
 In fact, this is love for God: to keep His commands.
 And His commands are not burdensome, for everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.
 Who is it that overcomes the world?
 Only the one who believes that Jesus is the Son of God.
 This is the One Who came by water and blood—Jesus Christ.
 He did not come by water only, but by water and blood.
 And it is the Spirit who testifies, because the Spirit is the truth.
 For there are three that testify: the Spirit, the water and the blood; and the three are in agreement.